Are you ready for the unexpected?

 Idolatry in the American Church

 The American church has not crafted a golden calf, as such, but we have amalgamated our view of God with the idols of security, wealth, convenience, the good life, stylishness, success, and power.
 And we are not the least bit convicted or repentant, in fact we are proud.
 This is what I hear from the lips of my sincere Christian friends: “God has blessed America, and we should enjoy those blessings.
 I think God wants me to enjoy nice things, like my Corvette.
 Don’t tell me you would rather live in a third world country.”
+Our love, joy, peace, and hope are woefully askew.

-American Christians do not look to the one true God for their security, they trust in their 401K, and in the greatest economy and military complex the world has ever known.
-When it comes to wealth, we build bigger houses, we buy RVs, boats, timeshares, and nice cars.
-Jesus said to the rich young man to sell his possessions and give to the poor.
-But we conveniently write that off as hyperbole, not really something to take seriously.
 We worship the god of convenience – fast food, maid service, lawn service, laundry service.
 Why?
-Not so that we can spend more time with God, or with important relationships, or humanitarian causes, but so that we can earn more money and not be bothered with the mundane.
-How about worshiping the good life?
-Does anyone want to give up fine dining, cruises, overseas vacations, and other forms of revelry and indulgence?
-It is amazing to consider stylishness as an idol.
-We Christians are obsessed with working out at the gym to look good (not just to be healthy), wearing stylish clothes, and generally impressing others with our lifestyle.
-We Christians pursue success and power like every other American.
-We want to be highly respected, we want others to know our position, and we want our opinion to dominate.
+Not so that we can spend more time with God, or important relationships, or humanitarian causes, but so that we can earn more money and not be bothered with the mundane.
+How about the good life?
+Does anyone want to give up fine dining, cruises, overseas vacations, and season tickets?
+It may be unusual to consider stylishness as an idol.
+Many Christians, though, are obsessed with working out at the gym to look good (not just to be healthy), wearing stylish clothes, and generally impressing others with their lifestyle.
+Christians are no different -- we want to be successful and highly respected.
+Like the Pharisees, we like wealth, and we like the praise of men, all the while thinking that our moral checklist makes God happy.

+We pose the question, “What would Jesus do?”
 Jesus never owned a house, a boat, a timeshare, a Ferrari, or even a car.
-He walked and He kneeled for his exercise.
+He walked and He knelt for his exercise.
 He never wore stylish clothes to impress others.
 He never had a retirement account, or even a savings account.
 He did not have a refrigerator, a pantry, or McDonalds.
 He never owned gold, silver, or collectibles – His treasure was truly in heaven.
 He never owned a gun or a sword.
 He never complained about Roman rule.
-And He never indulged in revelry or worldly pleasures for his own satisfaction, that we know of, but he did celebrate with others – their joy, their wedding, their healing, their repentance.
+Count the cost?
+Take up your cross?
+Suffer like Jesus did?
+No, we prefer the American dream more than the footsteps of Jesus.

 No comments: